vladigleba/vladigleba.github.io/source/_posts/2013-10-22-ways-to-define-a-grid-system.markdown

 date: 2013-10-22 17:32
 comments: true
 categories: Design
+description: Learn how to design grids based on the Fibonacci sequence, the canvas, or the content.
 ---

 I [started blogging]({{ root_url }}/blog/2013/10/15/im-diving-in/) last week.
 And ever since publishing that first post, I've been trying to find a suitable design for my blog.
 I looked at many different blog designs for inspiration, and one of my favorites was Whitney Hess' <cite>[Pleasure and Pain](http://whitneyhess.com/blog/)</cite> blog.
 I don't know why, but the design just resonates with me.
 It feels right.